inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

-And this rise in Knowledge Graphs generally is, I BELIEVE, due to this recognition that to understand ANY complex THING (be that an internal Enterprise system, or a supplier, or any individual customer, or a CITIZEN), you need to see, connect and thereby understand ALL the interactions that that THING has across your entire organization (for example, this is now regularly referred to as having a full 360-degree-view of the customer).
+And this rise in Knowledge Graphs generally is, I BELIEVE, due to this recognition that to understand ANY complex THING (be that an internal Enterprise system, or a supplier, or any individual customer, or a CITIZEN), you need to see, connect, and thereby understand ALL the interactions that that THING has across your entire organization (for example, this is now regularly referred to as having a full 360-degree-view of the customer).